Euro zone growth prospects brighten slightly - EU Commission

 "Europe's economic outlook is a little brighter today than when we presented our last forecasts," said Pierre Moscovici, Commissioner for Economic and Financial Affairs, referring to forecasts released in early November 2014.

 Growth will also benefit from a recovery in investment.
-The Commission sees it increasing 2.0 percent this year over 2014 and by 4.4 percent in 2016, boosted by the ECB's money-printing measures and the European Union's 315 billion euro (236 billion pounds) investment plan.
+The Commission sees it increasing 2.0 percent this year over 2014 and by 4.4 percent in 2016, boosted by the ECB's money-printing measures and the European Union's 315 billion euro ($358 billion) investment plan.

 Investment grew by just 0.9 percent in 2014.